Seasawher/mathlib4-help/src/tactics.md

 Defined in: `«tactic#adaptation_note_»`

-Adaptation notes are comments that are used to indicate that a piece of code has been changed to accomodate a change in Lean core.
+Adaptation notes are comments that are used to indicate that a piece of code has been changed to accommodate a change in Lean core.
 They typically require further action/maintenance to be taken in the future.

 # \#check